emacsway/emacsway/en/storm-orm.rst

 \- `ACID`_.
 Good ORM takes care of that the object has always been consistent to the record of the DB.

-Suppose, you have loaded the object to the memory, and then executed transaction commit.
+Suppose, you have loaded the object in the memory, and then executed transaction commit.
 The object has a lot of references to it, but the object has been updated by a concurrent process.
 If you try to modify the object, the changes of the concurrent process will be lost.
 When you are doing transaction commit, you have to synchronize the object to the record of the DB, and at the same time to keep alive all references to the object.